danthedeckie/Marlinespike/README.md

 Basics are working, most of our next generation site is working with this now, still a lot of cleaning up and polishing needed before 'production ready'.

+## Contact:

+Either danthedeckie on github, or www.omnivision.om.org